apriltuesday/eva-opentargets/clinvar-variant-types/README.md

 ![](diagrams/traits.png)

-The diagram above demonstrates two properties for each Variant record:
-* Whether it contains no trait records, one record, or multiple;
+Each Variant record contains exactly one **trait set.** A trait set has a particular type assigned to it which represents the nature of the traits combined within it.
+Some examples are disease, drug response, or physiological measurement.

+A trait set contains one, or multiple **traits.**

+In turn, each trait has one or multiple **names** (synonyms) assigned to it.

+The diagram above demonstrates all these relationships.
+For a trait set with multiple traits, the rightmost part of the diagram means:
+* “One name per trait” = _every_ trait in a trait set has at most one name;
-* Whether at least one of the trait records contains more than one name.
+* “multiple names per trait” = at least one trait in a trait set has multiple names.

-Only traits of type “Disease” are processed by the pipeline and demonstrated in this diagram.